youtube/cobalt/cobalt/site/docs/reference/starboard/modules/ui_navigation.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: ui_navigation.h"
+# Starboard Module Reference: ui_navigation.h
----

 API to allow applications to take advantage of the platform's native UI engine.
 This is mainly to drive the animation of visual elements and to signal which of